You can hear that signature Fender Stratocaster tone on recordings and stages from players across all genres, from jazz to metal.

 Best Noiseless Pickups

-Fender Stratocaster noiseless pickups offer the trademark Stratocaster tones without the buzz or hum, making them ideal for performing in the studio or a worship setting.
+Stratocaster noiseless pickups offer the trademark Stratocaster tones without the buzz or hum, making them ideal for performing in the studio or a worship setting.
+Swapping stock pickups out for a noiseless set is one of the most common Fender Strat upgrades.
+Let’s take a look at some of our favorites.

 - Higher output than most stock pickups